Semiparametric bivariate extreme-value copulas: Results

-\subsubsection{Univariate margin model}
+\paragraph{Univariate margin model}

-For the univariate margin mass model we decided to employ a semiparametric model too, in order to make up for our lack of expertise in relation to stellar mass models.
-We wanted the data present in the dataset to speak by itself.
-We first considered using Kernel Density Estimation, but eventually discarded it because of the mass variables being bounded.
-Then, we successfully tried out the very same technique we used for modelling the density $f$ in~\eqref{eq:williamson}: Bayes space densities built from ZB-splines.
+We decided to employ a semiparametric model for the univariate margin mass model.
+We successfully tried the same technique we used for modelling the density $f$ in~\eqref{eq:williamson}: Bayes space \glspl{pdf} built from \glspl{zbs}.

-The result of our experiment is shown in Figure~\ref{fig:ligo-pdf} and Figure~\ref{fig:ligo-inv-cdf}.
+The result of our experiment is shown in \figurename~\ref{fig:ligo-pdf}.
 We selected 17 parameters, with knots distributed according to the original sample between 1 M\textsubscript{\(\odot\)} and 100 M\textsubscript{\(\odot\)}, and a curvature penalty factor of 10.
 The first mode, near 1 M\textsubscript{\(\odot\)}, mostly corresponds to neutron stars; black hole masses typically range beyond 5 M\textsubscript{\(\odot\)}.

-\subsubsection{Bivariate copula model}
+\paragraph{Bivariate copula model}

-Letting $\hat{F}$ be the empirical CDF of the univariate sample $\{\widetilde{M}_1^{(i)}\}_{i = 1}^{100}$ (equivalently, from $\{\widetilde{M}_2^{(i)}\}_{i = 1}^{100}$), we decided to fit a copula pseudo-sample $\widetilde{\mathcal{D}}_{\text{cop}}$ , independent of the fitted margin model from the previous section:
+Letting $\hat{F}$ be the empirical \gls{cdf} of the univariate sample $\{\widetilde{M}_1^{(i)}\}_{i = 1}^{100}$ (equivalently, from $\{\widetilde{M}_2^{(i)}\}_{i = 1}^{100}$), we decided to fit a copula pseudo-sample $ \widetilde{\mathcal{D}}_{\text{cop}} = \{( \widetilde{U}_1^{(i)}, \widetilde{U}_2^{(i)}) \}_{i = 1}^{100} = \{ ( \hat{F}(\widetilde{M}_1^{(i)}), \hat{F}(\widetilde{M}_2^{(i)}) ) \}_{i = 1}^{100} $ independent of the fitted margin model from the previous section.

-The applicability of EVC was readily made clear after inspecting $\widetilde{\mathcal{D}}_{\text{cop}}$, where the mirrored data points resembled some characteristic patterns we saw during a random EVC generation phase.
-Namely, data points were not distributed along the diagonal $\{u = v\}$, but instead described two curved paths that met at both lower and upper tail corners.
-Correlation was also rather high, which, according to~\cite{Kamnitui2019}, would narrow down the range of admissible Pickands functions, reducing variance.
+The applicability of \glspl{evc} was readily made clear after inspecting $\widetilde{\mathcal{D}}_{\text{cop}}$, where the mirrored data points resembled some characteristic patterns we saw during a random \gls{evc} generation run \textit{\`{a} la} \figurename~\ref{fig:random-pickands}.
+Namely, they outlined two curved paths that met at both the lower and upper tail corners.